Engaging Libraries in Culturally Responsive STEM Programming

 Intersectional & Social Constructionist Approaches to STEM Education for Girls of Color

-In my research with CompuGirls, an NSF-funded STEM program for adolescent girls, I examined the mutually constitutive relationship between technology, gender and other intersecting identity categories, such as race and class.
+In my research with CompuGirls, a STEM program for adolescent girls, I examined the mutually constitutive relationship between technology, gender and other intersecting identity categories, such as race and class.
 I argued that an intersectional view of technology can dismantle the language of objectivity surrounding technological artifacts by revealing how gender, race, and class are integral components of the social shaping of technology and by extension participation in technological initiatives, such as STEM outreach programs.
 I demonstrated how an intersectional and social constructionist approach to technology education can challenge stereotypes of girls of color as passive victims of technology and provide a counter-narrative that can empower girls of color to form generative and agentic relationships with technology.